skip to content

 Cambridge Reproduction

-Samantha is a social anthropologist researching reproductive infrastructures and abortion politics in Belfast, Northern Ireland.
 Samantha researched the phenomenon of Redundant Obsolete or Trivial (ROT) data in Femtech for her masters dissertation.
-She graduated from the MPhil in Social Anthropology Research with Distinction (Cambridge, 2024).
+She graduated from the MPhil in Social Anthropology Research with Distinction in 2024.